-As of March 31, 2013, the NAV of the Parnassus Small-Cap Fund was $24.93, so the total return for the quarter was 4.88%.
-By
+As of December 31, 2013, the NAV of the Parnassus Small-Cap Fund was $28.72, so after taking dividends into account, the

-Below is a table comparing the performance of the Parnassus Small-Cap Fund with that of Russell 2000 and the Lipper
+Below is a table comparing the performance of the Parnassus Small-Cap Fund with that of the Russell 2000 and the Lipper

 Performance data quoted represent past performance and are no guarantee of future returns.

 Current performance may be lower or higher than the performance data quoted.
 Current

 performance information to the most recent month-end is available on the Parnassus website

 (www.parnassus.com).
 Investment return and principal value will fluctuate so that an

 investor’s shares, when redeemed, may be worth more or less than their original principal cost.

 Returns shown in the table do not reflect the deduction of taxes a shareholder may pay on fund